-- LULUCF Regulation (proposal by the Commission): No targets on removing carbon through enhancing natural sinks but only no debit rule.
-6 According to the no debit rule, sinks may not emit more CO2 than they store. - Long-term climate and energy strategies to include targets for removals by sinks: If the GR becomes law as proposed by the European Parliament, long-term climate and energy strategies shall cover enhancements of removals by sinks "with separate targets for enhancing removals by sinks that is consistent with pursuing efforts to limit the temperature increase goals in the Paris agreement."
+- LULUCF Regulation: No targets on removing carbon through enhancing natural sinks but only no debit rule.
+According to the no debit rule, sinks may not emit more CO2 than they store. - · GR requires long-term climate and energy strategies to include removals by sinks: Long-term climate and energy strategies shall cover enhancements of removals by sinks